Skip to content

 found.

-cache: A cache specification, or `None` to disable caching.
+cache: A request cache, or `None` to disable caching.

 do_not_match_identical_queries: See `ExampleDatabase`.